Camping in Canada | Packing List and Travel Tips

 Pocahontas: A fair drive from Jasper, this is a good campground if you want to be close to the Mietta Hot Springs.
 It’s near the edge of the entire Canadian Rockies:

 Snaring: This is a first-come, first-serve option within 15 minutes of the town of Jasper and a great option if you’re in a pinch.
+It's also called an 'overflow' campsite as you can get a last-minute spot when all other campsites are sold out.
+We liked this option as you don't have to commit to reserving a spot.
+The campsite is basic but clean.
 Just watch out for the mosquitos!

-For all campsite options in Jasper, click here
+Click here for all campsite options in Jasper.

 Our top 3 campsites in the area are: